Austin Hedges Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.12 team ERA that ranks 13th among all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.06).

-- Brewers pitchers combine to surrender 91 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to allow 91 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.